fberson/Getting-started-with-Bicep-Infrastructure-as-code-on-Azure/README.md

 -	Use the Bicep PowerShell module as an extension to the Bicep CLI

 ## Who this book is intended for
-DevOps engineers, Developers, consultants, and Azure architects with or without experience in ARM Templates and infrastructure as code.
+DevOps engineers, Developers, consultants, and Azure architects with or without experience in ARM Templates and infrastructure as code who want to get started with Bicep.

 ## Table of Contents
 1. Why this book